jptacek/JPtacek.com/src/documents/2014/03/modest-proposal-for-time/index.html.md

 In the news lately has been the disappearance of Malaysian Flight 370.
 Take for instance this article at the [New York Times](http://www.nytimes.com/2014/03/13/world/asia/missing-malaysia-airlines-flight-370.html) that discusses the timeline of the plane radar reading.
-It says it happened at 2:15 am local time.
+It says the last contact happened at 2:15 am local time.
 First, I assume they mean local time in Malaysia and not New York.
 If it is Malaysia, I have no idea without a little Internet searching what time that is for me.
-I think a good way to begin the journey is to start recording time with UTC whenever time is referenced.
-So 2:15 am local time becomes 2:15 am/Saturday 18:15 U, where the U designation indicates Universal time.
+I think a good way to begin the journey is to whenever we display time to also display the UTC time.
+So 2:15 am local time in Malaysia becomes 2:15 am/Saturday 18:15 U, where the U designation indicates Universal time.

 How hard can it be?!?!?
 Probably hard, the reality is it is coming sooner or later, with sooner being better.
 However, amazing things happen every day.
 Let us start.
-I am posting this article at 6 AM in the morning, but 11:00 U where you are.
+I am posting this article at 6 AM in the morning, but 11:00 U wherever you are.